 3. You will reduce your risk of Osteoporosis.

 Osteoporosis, which is more common in menopausal and post menopausal women, occurs when bones become porous and weak, making them more prone to breaking.
 Doing resistance training is one of the only ways to build and maintain bone density as you age.
-Challenging the muscles forces the bones to continue to grow new tissue, lessening your risk of developing bone weakening.
+Strengthening the muscles forces the bones to continue to grow new tissue, lessening your risk of developing bone weakening.

 4. You will maintain better posture.

-6. Reduce your risk of injury and back pain.
+6. You will reduce your risk of back pain.

 Strength training not only builds stronger muscles, but also builds stronger connective tissues and increases joint stability.
-This acts as reinforcement for the joints and helps prevent injury.
-Keeping strong Gluteal (butt) and core muscles will reduce back strain and possibly help reduce already existing back discomfort.
+This acts as reinforcement for the joints, including the spinal column and helps prevent injury.
+Keeping strong gluteal (butt) and core muscles will reduce back strain and possibly help reduce already existing back discomfort.
 Plank is possibly one of the best core strengthening exercises you can do.

 7. You will reduce your risk of heart disease.